AthletiFi/image-merger-website/README.md

 - **Batch QR Code Generator**: A Node.js script for batch generating QR codes for the print versions of AthletiFi Digital Player Cards.
 These QR codes are used on each physical player card, providing a link to the digital counterpart.
 For more information, refer to the [Batch QR Code Generator README](batch-qr-code-generator/README.md).

+- **Player Resizer Photoshop Script**: A Photoshop JS script designed to process player photos for AthletiFi player cards, ensuring all players are sized and positioned correctly within the card frame.
+It automates the resizing and repositioning of player images in Photoshop, specifically for the VSA collection player images.
+For more information, refer to the [Player Resizer Photoshop README](player-resizer-photoshop/README.md).

 ## Getting Started

 To get started with these scripts, you'll need to clone the repository and set up the environments for both the Python and Node.js components.